Nimodipine (By mouth)

 Liquid Filled Capsule, Liquid, Tablet

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 This medicine is usually given within 96 hours of the time that the bleeding starts.

 - It is best to take this medicine at least 1 hour before or 2 hours after a meal.